-The circumference has been calculated for a wire with an inner diameter of approx. 1.6mm (conductor) and an outer diameter of 3mm (insulating material: PVC).
+The circumference has been calculated for a wire with an inner diameter of approx. 1.6mm (conductor) and an outer diameter of 3mm (insulating material PVC).

-Some details of the design can be seen below:
+Details of the design are shown below:

 The bandwidth of this design is huge.
 If tuned to 14.175 kHz, it will cover both, the CW- and SSB- portion of the 20m band.

-Thanks to the mostly vertical polarisation the vertical take off angle is approx. 20° and doesn’t change much with ground properties.
+Thanks to the mostly vertical polarisation, the vertical take off angle is approx. 20° and doesn’t change much with ground properties.